-- The safety and health of inspectors and facility personnel and assess whether travel should be limited to reduce the spread. - Assess whether staff were symptomatic, in a high-risk group, or living with someone in this category. - Set specific procedures for county inspection staff to model best behavior to limit the spread of the disease with proper travel, social distancing, and PPE.
+- The safety and health of inspectors and facility personnel and assess whether travel should be limited to reduce the spread of an illness. - Assess whether staff were symptomatic, in a high-risk group, or living with someone in this category. - Set specific procedures for county inspection staff to model best behavior to limit the spread of the disease with proper travel, social distancing, and PPE. - Consider the care of another member in the staffs household due to illness.